Italian wines

 Welcome to Italy!

-14 products
+15 products

-Discovering the Italian Vineyard
+Discovering the Italian vineyard

-The Italian classification system : IGT, DOC, and DOCG
+The Italian classification system : IGT, DOC and DOCG

-Italian wines are divided into four categories:
+Italian wines are classified into four categories:

-- Table wines (Vino Da Tavola) primarily include wines without a specific designation.
+-Table wines (Vino Da Tavola) primarily include wines without a specific designation.
 This category corresponds to our Vin de France designation and defines wines produced anywhere in Italy, particularly in areas where wine production is not especially renowned.

 Italian appellations and grape varieties